Terms & Conditions

-The use of the Centre for Contemplative Creative Science , and services (Contemplative Creative Education (CCEducation); Contemplative Creative Therapy (CCTherapy), and Contemplative Creative Meditation (CCMeditation), and / or any other related agreement or legal relationship to the owner in a legally binding way.
+The use of the Centre for Contemplative Creative Science (CCCS) and services (Contemplative Creative Education (CCEducation); Contemplative Creative Psychotherapy (CCPT), and Contemplative Creative Practices (CCP) and Meditation, and any other related agreement or legal relationship to the ownOwner a legally binding way.

 The User access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.